MLGuerreiro77/Basic-Cisco-Show-Config-Script/README.md

 # Show and Configs for Cisco devices

 ### ⚠️**DISCLAIMER**⚠️
 I´d like to inform that this script was created for studying purposes only!
-Please take care befor use this on your **production environment!**
+Please take care before use this on your **production environment!**
 My intention is to learn and improve my Python and Cisco automation skills.
 I used this script with EVE-NG Cisco devices.

 I choose to use the Netmiko Python´s library once I´ve found it very useful for the type of scripts I need.
 The script is very simple to use and also is not complex in terms of coding since I´m not a programming guy.